Umina is a coastal village on the Central Coast, New South Wales, Australia.

 For yummy takeaway food, check out BMX Burgers.
 They offer a variety of delicious burgers with Angus beef, slow cook pork, crispy fried chicken and vegan patties.
 Located 315 Trafalgar Avenue.

-NRMA Ocean Beach Holiday Resort is the most popular place to stay in Umina Beach for families, but there are also plenty of holiday rentals available on Airbnb.
-These ones are great:
+NRMA Ocean Beach Holiday Resort is the most popular place to stay in Umina Beach for families.
+Still, there are also plenty of holiday rentals available on Airbnb.
+Search for an Airbnb here